buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 The test-runner recipe, zc.recipe.testrunner, creates a test runner for a project.

-The rest-runner recipe has 2 options:
+The test-runner recipe has 2 options:

-- The distributions option takes the names of the distributions to be tested.
-These are not installed by the recipe.
-They must be installed by some other recipe (or using the buildout develop option).
-The distributions are in the form os setuptools requirements.
-Multiple distributions must be listed on separate lines.
-This option is required.
+eggs
+    The eggs option specified a list of eggs to test given as one ore more setuptools requirement strings.
+Each string must be given on a separate line.

+script
-- The script option gives the name of the script to generate, in the buildout bin directory.
+    The script option gives the name of the script to generate, in the buildout bin directory.
 Of the option isn't used, the part name will be used.

 (Note that, at this time, due to limitations in the Zope test runner, the distributions cannot be zip files.
 TODO: Fix the test runner!)